It's a given that if you want to see old-fashioned football and a fast-paced game, Rio Linda is the place to go.

 Burden salted the victory with an interception return for a touchdown with 4:39 to go.
 That came two snaps after Rio Linda ran 15 plays and consumed nearly eight minutes before Carter's punt pinned Ponderosa on its own 8-yard line.

-Friday's game sets both teams up for their respective league openers next week.
+The game sets both teams up for their respective league openers on Friday.
 Rio Linda will host Bella Vista; Ponderosa hosts Jesuit.

 Rio Linda will be competing for the last time this season in the Capital Valley Conference, as will Ponderosa in the talent-laden Delta River League that includes No. 1 Folsom, No. 3 Pleasant Grove and No. 4 Oak Ridge.